Vicachu42/webshop-with-tdd/README.md

 ### September 14th
 Today I started working on a test that should test whether you can toggle between the views on Home.vue.
 At the moment, it can't find the element I'm supposed to test, and I don't know if it has something to do with the element being nested into a grand child (even though the event has been emitted to the parent).

+To better structure my work I made a todo list on paper and ranked the tasks after importance.
+The tasks where among others setting up tests, event handling, and complete design with placeholders.
+I've completed a fair few of them, and am backing them up now in the end of the work day.

+The deadline for the project is tomorrow, and to finish the project properly I will focus first and foremost on these tasks:
+- Finish at least one fetch test
+- Make sure current tests are solid
+- Update and complete technical requirement list